Man found fatally shot inside Kansas City, Kansas, apartment - NewsBreak

 Man found fatally shot inside Kansas City, Kansas, apartment

 KANSAS CITY, Kan.
-(AP) — Detectives are investigating after a man was found shot to death Wednesday morning...hutchpost.com
+(AP) — Detectives are investigating after a man was found shot to death Wednesday morning...greatbendpost.com

 KANSAS CITY, Kan.
-(AP) — Detectives are investigating after a man was found shot to death Wednesday morning...hutchpost.com
+(AP) — Detectives are investigating after a man was found shot to death Wednesday morning...greatbendpost.com

 Comments / 0